 Lemon Ricotta Pancakes with Warm Blueberry Compote

-A warm, citrus-infused blueberry compote perfectly compliments these tender and delicious lemon pancakes.
+A warm, citrus-infused blueberry compote perfectly complements these tender and delicious lemon pancakes.
 Recipe by Chef Mindy Segal.

 4 cups (2 pints) blueberries, fresh or frozen